RedotPay Solana Card Review 2026

 • Net fees: -$326.40/yr (1.36% effective on mixed spending)

-His verdict: "I use KAST (4% cashback) for daily spending and keep the RedotPay Solana Card for large one-off transactions where KAST's $15K per-transaction limit is too low.
-The ability to spend SOL directly saves me swap fees and slippage I would pay converting SOL to USDC for Solflare.
-For SOL holders who do not want to trigger taxable swap events, direct SOL spending is the feature."
+His verdict: "I use KAST (1.5% USD on first $2K/mo) for daily spending and keep the RedotPay Solana Card for large one-off transactions where KAST's $15K per-transaction limit is too low.
+Spending SOL directly saves me the swap fees and slippage I would pay converting SOL to USDC for Solflare.
+For SOL holders who want to skip the extra swap to a stablecoin, direct SOL spending is the feature."

 Scenario 2: Lucia (Sao Paulo NFT Artist, $800/month spending, post-promo)